wandb/docs/docs/guides/integrations/prompts/quickstart.md

 A W&B Trace is created by logging 1 or more "spans".
 A root span is expected, which can accept nested child spans, which can in turn accept their own child spans.
 Spans can be of type `AGENT`, `CHAIN`, `TOOL` or `LLM`.

-When logging with Trace, a single W&B run can have multiple calls to a LLM, Tool, Chain or Agent logged to it, there is no need to start a new W&B run after each generation from your model or pipeline, instead each call is appended to the Trace Table.
+When you log with Trace, a single W&B run can include multiple calls to an LLM, Tool, Chain, or Agent.
+You don't need to start a new W&B run after each generation from your model or pipeline.
+Instead, the system appends each call to the Trace table.

 In this quickstart, you'll learn how to log a single call to an OpenAI model to W&B Trace as a single span.
 You'll also learn how to log a more complex series of nested spans.